Cheaper Photo Developing

 I run a photography co-operative, and the question of finding cheap color developing comes up a lot.
 Unfortunately, it is difficult to reduce the cost of developing color film without effecting the quality.
 I know of several ways to develop film:

 This suggestion sounds like it goes against the frugality mindset, but bear with me.
 I went through a great deal of film which got very expensive.
 I decided hi-tech was the best option and got a digital camera.
-The newest ones take pictures that are almost indistinguishable from film when printed.
-You can even get free prints when you sign up with ofoto. www.ofoto.com
+The newest ones take pictures that are indistinguishable from film when printed.
+You can even get free prints when you sign up with Shutterfly.

-If you have a computer that can handle it, and are willing to put down a bit more up front, you'll save a great deal down the road.
-Since getting my camera, I have taken over 3000 pictures (about 83 rolls of film) and that has saved at least $650 in developing fees alone.
+If you are willing to put down a bit more up front, you'll save a great deal down the road.
+Since getting my camera, I have taken over 3000 pictures (about 83 rolls of film) and that has saved at least $850 in developing fees alone.

 Snapfish.com sent me a free one-time use camera when I registered on their site, which I promptly used and returned to them - all for free of course!
 They then processed my photos, put them online and sent me a set of prints all for $1.69 shipping & handling.
 You can order additional prints off the site for a very discounted price.